Homebrew/homebrew-cask/doc/CASK_LANGUAGE_REFERENCE.md

   - `:input` - array of lines of input to be sent to `stdin` of the script
   - `:must_succeed` - set to `false` if the script is allowed to fail
   - `:sudo` - set to `false` if the script does not need `sudo`
-* `:delete` (string or array) - single-quoted, absolute paths of files or directory trees to remove. `:delete` should only be used as a last resort. `:pkgutil` is strongly preferred
+* `:delete` (string or array) - single-quoted, absolute paths of files or directory trees to remove. `:delete` should only be used as a last resort. `:pkgutil` is strongly preferred.
-* `:rmdir` (string or array) - single-quoted, absolute paths of directories to remove if empty.
+* `:rmdir` (string or array) - single-quoted, absolute paths of directories to remove if empty
 * `:trash` (string or array) - currently a synonym for `:delete`.
 In the future this will cause files to be moved to the Trash.

 Each `uninstall` technique is applied according to the order above.
 The order in which `uninstall` keys appear in the Cask file is ignored.

-For assistance filling in the right values for `uninstall` keys, there are several helper scripts found under `developer/bin` in the homebrew-cask repository.
+For assistance filling in the right values for `uninstall` keys, there are several helper scripts found under `developer/bin` in the Homebrew-Cask repository.
 Each of these scripts responds to the `-help` option with additional documentation.

 The easiest way to work out an `uninstall` stanza is on a system where the `pkg` is currently installed and operational.
 To operate on an uninstalled `pkg` file, see [Working With a pkg File Manually](#working-with-a-pkg-file-manually), below.